groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

 ## Do you want to contribute? 👨🏾‍🔬

- Any feedback is welcome :sparkles: so feel free to ask or comment anything you want via a Pull Request in this repo.
+ Any feedback is welcome :sparkles: so please feel free to ask about or comment on anything you want via a Pull Request in this repo.
- If you need extra help, you can ask Adrián Esteban-Pérez (adrianesteban@uma.es) :e-mail:.
+ If you need more help, you can ask Adrián Esteban-Pérez (adrianesteban@uma.es) :e-mail:.

  ## Contributors